jwunderl/pxt-arcade/docs/courses/csintro1/loops-and-functions/intro.md

 ## Student Task 2: Add a second sprite using loops
 We now want to add in a second ghost, that moves towards the bottom right like in the first example.
 1. Add in a second sprite
-2. Make the second sprite move in the opposite direction of the current sprite, right after the current sprite moves.
+2. Make the second sprite move in the opposite direction of the current sprite, with each step immediately following the current sprite.

 ### ~hint